Silvestre15/Website/content/work/sm-viz.md

 ---
 title: "Visualizing the stock market structure"
-description: "Machine learning applied to IBEX 35"
+description: "Machine learning applied to the visualization of the IBEX 35"
 date: 2021-06-28T18:43:09+02:00
 showDate: true
 ---